o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

 }
 ```

-1. Name of the helm release as it appears in the cluster
+1. name of the helm release as it appears in the cluster
 2. values file to be used for the helm release - we'll soon discuss it

-The above will drive the same results as running the below.
+The above code is equivalent to running plain helm commands.

 ```bash
 helm repo add fluent https://fluent.github.io/helm-charts